Canadian killed by police converted to Islam after troubled childhood

 "He blames his father for the death," Tailleur said.
 "Ever since that time, there was a serious relationship issue."

-He said that was part of what made Driver eventually abandon Christianity for Islam.
+He said that was part of what made Driver eventually abandon Christianity in favor of Islam.

 "A bitterness that he had with his father - these are probably some of the undercurrents," Tailleur said.
 "A lot of his problems, internal problems, I think, stem from that."